strapi/documentation/docs/user-docs/latest/content-types-builder/creating-new-content-type.md

 8. Click on the **Save** button.

 ::: caution
 New content-types are only considered created once they have been saved.
 Saving is only possible if at least one field has been added and properly configured.
-If these steps have not been done, a content-type cannot be created, listed in its category in the Content-Type Builder, and cannot be used in the Content Manager.
+If these steps have not been done, a content-type cannot be created, listed in its category in the Content-type Builder, and cannot be used in the Content Manager.
 :::

 ## Creating a new component

 ![Component creation](../assets/content-types-builder/component-creation.png)

-Components are created from the same-named category of the Content-Type Builder's subnavigation.
+Components are created from the same-named category of the Content-type Builder's subnavigation.

 To create a new component:

-1. In the Components category of the Content-Type Builder subnavigation, click on **Create a new component**.
+1. In the Components category of the Content-type Builder subnavigation, click on **Create a new component**.
 2. In the component creation window, configure the base settings of the new component:
    - Write the name of the component in the *Name* textbox.
    - Select an available category, or enter in the textbox a new category name to create one.